 Imagine checking into a hotel room and finding roaches crawling around.
 It’s a nightmare scenario that no one wants to experience.
+If you find yourself in this situation, you might be wondering if you can get a refund.

 In this article, we’ll explore what you can do if you find roaches in your hotel room, whether or not you can get a refund, and what you should do to protect yourself from this unpleasant experience.